Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Abstract

 \section{Abstract}

-The requirement of uncertainty quantification for anomaly detection systems has become increasingly important.
-In this context, effectively controlling Type I error rates ($\alpha$) without compromising the statistical power ($1-\beta$) of these systems can build trust and reduce costs related to false discoveries.
-The field of \textit{conformal anomaly detection} emerges as a promising approach for providing respective statistical guarantees by model calibration.
-However, the dependency on calibration data poses practical limitations --- especially within low-data regimes.\\ In this work, we formally define and evaluate \textit{leave-one-out-}, \textit{bootstrap-}, and \textit{cross-}conformal methods for anomaly detection, incrementing on methods from the field of conformal prediction.
-Looking beyond the classical \textit{inductive} conformal anomaly detection, we demonstrate that derived methods for calculating \textit{resampling-}conformal $p$-values strike a practical compromise between statistical efficiency (\textit{full-conformal}) and computational efficiency (\textit{split-conformal}) as they make more efficient use of available data.
+The need for uncertainty quantification in anomaly detection systems has become increasingly important.
+In this context, effectively controlling Type I error rates without inflating Type II error rates in these systems can build trust and reduce costs associated with false discoveries.
+The field of conformal anomaly detection emerges as a promising approach for providing respective statistical and finite-sample validity guarantees through model calibration.
+However, reliance on calibration data imposes practical limitations, especially in low-data regimes.\\ In this work, we formally define and evaluate leave-one-out-, bootstrap-, and cross-conformal methods for conformal anomaly detection, building on methods from the field of conformal prediction.
+Looking beyond the classical split-conformal approach, we show that derived methods for calculating resampling-conformal $p$-values offer a practical compromise between the data efficiency of full-conformal (transductive) approaches and the computational efficiency of split-conformal (inductive) methods.
 We validate derived methods and quantify their improvements for a range of one-class classifiers and datasets.